Twilight (Meyer novel): Publication

-Meyer's inquiry letter was initially rejected by 14 agents.
 Eight publishers competed for the rights to publish Twilight in the 2003 auction.
 Little, Brown and Company originally bid for $300,000, but Meyer's agent asked for $1 million; the publishers finally settled on $750,000 for three books.
 Twilight was published in 2005 with a print run of 75,000 copies.
 It debuted at #5 on the New York Times Best Seller list within a month of its release, and later peaked at #1.
 Foreign rights to the novel were sold to over 26 countries.

 In October 2008, Twilight was ranked #26 in USA Today's list of "Bestselling Books of Last 15 Years".
 Later, the book went on to become the best-selling book of 2008. and the second biggest selling of 2009, only behind its sequel New Moon.

-For the tenth anniversary of the book's release, Meyer released Life and Death: Twilight Reimagined, alongside the original Twilight.
-Life and Death is a reimagining of the story with Beau (a male human) and Edythe (a female vampire) as the leads.
+In October 2015, the tenth anniversary, Meyer announced a new gender-swapped version of the novel, entitled Life and Death: Twilight Reimagined, with characters Beau (a male human) and Edythe (a female vampire), in honor of the 10th anniversary of The Twilight Saga.

 On August 4, 2020, Meyer released the Twilight companion piece Midnight Sun.
 Midnight Sun is the story of Twilight as told from Edward Cullen's perspective.